Madavaram Assembly constituency

-Madhavaram is a state assembly constituency in the Chennai district of Tamil Nadu, India formed after the constituency delimitation in 2008 with more than 2 lakh voters.
+Madhavaram is a state assembly constituency in the Thiruvallur district of Tamil Nadu, India formed after the constituency delimitation in 2008 with more than 2 lakh voters.
 Its State Assembly Constituency number is 9.
 It is included in Thiruvallur Lok Sabha constituency.
 It consists of areas like Mathur MMDA, Manali, Milk Colony, Ponniammedu, Madhavaram and Puzhal.
 It was divided from the Ambattur taluk.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.